-Ad Hoc: We visited Rome over my birthday week and for the evening of my birthday Jamie had booked a food and wine tasting experience at a restaurant called Ad Hoc.
-Although it was fairly pricey, it was definitely something that I’m really glad we did, it was by far the most romantic meal of the trip and the food was delicious.
+Ad Hoc: We visited Rome over my birthday week.
+For the evening of my birthday, Jamie had booked a food and wine tasting experience at a restaurant called Ad Hoc.
+Although it was fairly pricey, it was definitely something that I’m really glad we did.
+It was by far the most romantic meal of the trip and the food was delicious.

-Pastifico Guerra: Have you even been to Italy if you haven’t eaten your own weight in pasta is an unspoken rule when in Italy.
+Pastifico Guerra: Eating your own weight in pasta is an unspoken rule when in Italy.
 If you’re looking for the best and most authentic then look no further.
 Pastifico Guerra is a pasta shop which serves its own fresh pasta during lunch and dinner hours.
 I can’t speak highly enough of it.
-It’s not a restaurant so don’t expect traditional service.
-You’ll be given your pasta in a plastic container and there isn’t any seating but they make up for this by only charging four euros per portion.
-Its well situated right near the Spanish Steps, so if you’re already out that way then I would definitely recommend you give it a go.
+It serves the locals but isn’t a restaurant, so don’t expect sit-down service.
+Your pasta will be handed over in a plastic container.
+There isn’t any seating but they make up for this by only charging four euros per portion.
+Its well situated right near the Spanish Steps, so if you’re hitting the tourist spots I’d definitely recommend you give it a go.
 Just remember that you’re not allowed to eat on the Spanish Steps.
 We found a little wall to perch on in the square nearby.

-McDonalds: Please don’t judge me.
-We have the tradition now of finding and having a McDonalds meal on every holiday we can.
-The menus are always completely different abroad and we just find it interesting!
+McDonalds: No, it’s not your authentic Italian food.
+We have a tradition now of finding McDonalds abroad.
+The menus are always completely different abroad and we find it interesting!
 It’s also a great spot to grab a quick and cheap ‘safe-bet’ meal.
-Rome has the best McCafe menu and sells really yummy desserts).
+Rome has the best McCafe menu which features gorgeous desserts.

-Gelato: I cannot tell you how much gelato we ate while in Rome.
-They had a different store around every corner and each had so many different and unique flavours.
-My favourites were tiramisu and kinder bueno, but there really was something for everyone, and it was a really tasty way of cooling down.
-My favourite store for gelato was Geletaria Valentino.
+Gelato: I cannot stress enough, how much gelato we ate in Rome.
+There is a different store around every corner and each has so many different and unique flavours.
+My favourites were tiramisu and kinder bueno, but there really was something for everyone.
+It’s also a really tasty way of cooling down.
+My favourite store was Geletaria Valentino.

-Playing Tourist: Of course on our first visit to Rome we had to visit the typical Roman tourist attractions.
+Play Tourist: Of course on our first visit to Rome we had to visit the typical Roman tourist attractions.
 The Spanish Steps, the Colosseum and the Vatican were all amazing and have now been ticked off my bucket list.
 We didn’t book any of these things and were glad we didn’t.
 The queues weren’t half as bad as they looked.
-We also got into the Colosseum for much less than anticipated as we got an EU/age discount.
+We also got into the Colosseum for much less than anticipated as they offer EU and age discounts.

-I also loved the Trevi Fountain (I’m obsessed with water and it was just gorgeous for so many reasons).
-There is so much culture and history in Rome and it was really nice to take advantage of it all.
-A lot of my holidays have been more of the beach or typical fun filled kind rather than anything remotely educational, it made a nice change.
-I really enjoyed taking my time and wandering around just taking it all in.
-I also enjoyed spending a day relaxing and sunbathing by the pool.
+One of my personal favourite spots was the Trevi Fountain.
+There is so much culture and history in Rome and I’d advise taking advantage of as much as possible.
+A lot of our holidays are more beach or typical fun-filled ones rather than anything remotely educational, so it made a nice change.
+We really enjoyed taking our time and wandering around just taking it all in.
+We also enjoyed spending the last day relaxing and sunbathing by the pool.
 It was much hotter than I had anticipated so I even got to tan (read: I definitely burned, don’t forget lotion!).

-Like any City, Rome has a great selection of high end designer stores.
+Shop: Like any City, Rome has a great selection of designer stores.
 I could have easily spent all my money in these alone, but instead I sensibly stuck to window shopping.
 When it came to actually spending money there were your typical high street stores, but also some lovely little boutiques.
 Jamie spotted a limited edition Italy flag Pandora charm which he treated me to on my birthday.
 We both bought a few little other bits and pieces out there.
-I also found a couple of Sephora stores which I spent far too much time and money in.
+Italy also has Sephora stores which I spent far too much time and money in.

-Rome was the perfect short city break away.
+Rome makes the perfect short city break away.
 It was an altogether different holiday to what I’m used to but I had the best time.
-I can’t wait to explore more of Italy, Venice and Milan are at the top of my list!
+I can’t wait to explore more of Italy- Venice and Milan are at the top of my list.